ManjeetKhanna/ManjeetKhanna/README.md

 :scroll: Certifications
 ---
+•	Amazon Web Services (AWS): Cloud Practitioner(CLF-C02)
-•	Google Cloud Platform (Associate Cloud Engineer)
+•	Google Cloud Platform(GCP): Associate Cloud Engineer(ACE)
-•	Microsoft Azure Fundamentals (AZ-900)
+•	Microsoft Azure Fundamentals: (AZ-900)
 •	New relic Certified (Full Stack Observability Practioner)

 :briefcase: Professional Experience
 ---
+**• Student Technical Assistant at California State University, Los Angeles**
+• Revamped web pages using JavaScript and Drupal, and built an automation system with Python, Plotly, and Excel to create schedules and data visualizations, reducing manual tasks for faculty by 40%.
+• Supported 200 workstations, providing technical support and enhancing IT inventory processes by 15%.

 **• Custom Software Engineering Analyst at Accenture, Pune**
-  o	Implemented CI/CD Azure pipelines, reducing manual efforts by 90% and improving pipeline monitoring automation.
+• Orchestrated manual processes to run on CI/CD Azure pipelines, resulting in delivery of automation on production servers for pipeline monitoring activities resulting in 90% reduction of manual efforts.
-  o	Optimized SQL scripts and managed big data in Google BigQuery, achieving 89% efficiency and 54% performance improvement.
+• Constructed SQL scripts for code optimization and business requirements resulting in 89% efficiency.
+• Formulated data validation scripts and test cases with 95% efficiency, and curated tables and datasets in Google BigQuery, leading to a 54% improvement in managing big data.
-  o	Documented technical solutions in JIRA Confluence, saving developers 48% of coding time, and utilized cloud platforms like GCP and Azure for various data and workflow tasks.
+• Documented technical solutions and workflows in JIRA Confluence, reducing developers’ coding time by 48%.
+• Employed Cloud Functions, Pub/Sub, Airflow, and Terraform to automate workflows, streamline operations, and boost efficiency in cloud environments by 20%. tasks.

 **• Web Developer Intern at Pixaflip Technologies, Pune**
-  o	Developed and linked a WordPress website to a database with 75% accuracy.
-  o	Created a responsive website using HTML and CSS, achieving 87% responsiveness.
+• Designed and developed responsive websites using WordPress, HTML, and CSS, improving functionality and achieving up to 87% responsiveness.
+• Integrated websites with databases, achieving 75% accuracy, and improved homepage navigation with buttons and links, resulting in a 64% increase in user interaction.

 :hammer_and_wrench: Technical Skills
 ---